 5. Banks use risk-based pricing to adjust interest rates

 Banks assess your credit profile before approving your loan and the accompanying interest rate.
 Conventional thinking is that someone who badly needs a loan or has applied for a loan before has a “risky” credit profile.
 Conversely, customers who don’t need a loan or have not applied for a loan before have a “good” credit profile.
 So every customer is offered a different interest rate by the bank.
-An exception though is the Standard Chartered Cash One Loan, which offers a guaranteed 3.88% promotional interest rate, regardless of your credit profile.

 6. All borrowing affects your TDSR